 Your pregnancy test came back positive, and your mind is a whirlwind of emotions and details that you will need to think about.
 What do you do next?

-A labor doula is a non-medical birth professional who can provide you with information about all your birth options, point you to resources, and provide physical and emotional comfort and support during your birth.
-A postpartum doula can provide you with information, support, and comfort after your baby arrives.
-Many doulas provide both birth and postpartum services.
+A professional labor support person can provide you with information about all your birth options, point you to resources, and provide physical and emotional comfort and support during your birth.

 In February 2017, the American Congress of Obstetricians and Gynecologists released a committee opinion “Approaches to Limit Intervention During Labor and Birth” which affirms the role of doulas at births.